 A Novus learner at HMP New Hall used her time in custody to build a brighter future for herself.

-While in prison, ‘Anna’ achieved qualifications in Level 3 Adult Education and Training, Level 2 Barista Skills, Levels 1 and 2 in Business Administration, Level 2 Customer Service, Level 2 Information and Guidance (IAG) and Level 2 Food Safety in Catering.
-Through her achievements Anna not only increased her skills but her confidence grew too.
+While in prison, ‘Anna’ achieved qualifications in Level 3 Adult Education and Training, Level 2 Barista Skills, Levels 1 and 2 Business Administration, Level 2 Customer Service, Level 2 Information and Guidance (IAG) and Level 2 Food Safety in Catering.

-While in prison, Anna attended a number of lectures delivered by Dr Bill Davies and Dr Katie Dhingra from Leeds Beckett University.
-The lectures inspired her to look forward once released and she took the plunge to apply for a degree in Criminology at the university.
-After written support from HMP New Hall’s Governing Governor, Avtar Purewal, Head of Learning and Skills and Karen Grant, Novus Learning Support Team Leader and a tutor at the prison, Anna was accepted on to the course.
+While in prison, Anna attended lectures by Dr Bill Davies and Dr Katie Dhingra from Leeds Beckett University.
+The lectures inspired her to look forward to her future and eventually lead her to take the plunge and apply for a degree in Criminology at the university.

 David Tilley, Novus Education Manager at HMP New Hall, said: “For many of our women, serving time, while staying focused and determined on changing their life, is a continual battle.
 Working together with HMPPS colleagues and other agencies in the prison, we strive to provide activities to engage and support the women.
 It is heartening to see the positive effect this can have on residents like Anna.”